 Business Risk Title Anticipated Direction of Future Travel Current Assessment Notes Social Care Fraud Social care fraud occurs where individuals (or their families) either use monies that they are paid under schemes like direct payment schemes for illegitimate expenditure OR where they make false statements and try to conceal their funds to prevent the use of them to fund their/ their family member's care costs.
 This is an emotive topic.
 There are relatively high levels of direct payments / personal budgets in place for care across Doncaster.
-The current economic downturn and pressure on household funds increases the temptation to misuse these types of funds.
+The current economic downturn and pressure on household funds increases the temptation to misuse these types of funds and for this reason, the risks have been judged as increasing in this area.
 Stock Fraud / Theft Stock fraud / thefts are one of the easiest types of fraud to understand.
 The Council minimises its stocks to meet its operational needs.
 However, whilst there are stocks there will always be a risk that these are stolen or are the target for thieves and criminal gangs.
 Physical security and internal controls are strong and for this reason this risk is judged as stable.